cpfaff/rbefdata_paper/paper/rbefdata.md

 Today we face a deluge of data scientists need to deal with in many different disciplines.
-While there are already good solutions to some parts of the data life cycle the applicability of the solutions to a certain scientific domain often varies.
+While there are already good solutions to some parts of the data life cycle the applicability of the solutions to certain scientific domains often varies.
 Especially research domains with a high degree of interdisciplinary interactions and heterogeneity in methods and data like ecology are facing problems in dealing with some valuable concepts like